To make sure booking free member tickets is fair for all, we have made some important changes that should be read carefully before you book.

 1. New temporary system

-As many of you had difficulties logging in with an email address to book free tickets, the tickets for 29 June – 12 July will be released on a different booking system (provided by SEE Tickets*) which will not require members to log in – so everyone will be able to book irrespective of whether you had problems the first time around.
+As many of you had difficulties logging in with an email address to book free tickets directly on our website, Members, Fellows and Patrons tickets are now being released on a different booking system (provided by SEE Tickets*) which will not require members to log in – so everyone will be able to book irrespective of whether you had problems the first time around.

 2. Carefully select visit date and Zoo location